asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 \\[y'g(y)=f(x),\\]
 or what is the same,
 \\[g(y)dy=f(x)dx,\\]
-so every variable is on one side of the equation (the variables are separated).
+so the different variables are on different sides of the equality (the variables are separated).

 The general solution for a separable differential equation comes after integrating both sides of the equation
 \\[\int g(y)\,dy = \int f(x)\,dx+C.\\]